bdCastro/ESIEE-computer-graphics-and-openGL/TP2/README.md

-# TP 2: Triangle
+# TP 2: Triangles

 ## 1. Objective

-The objective of this TP is to draw a triangle using OpenGL.
-The triangle must be drawn using the following functions:
+The objective of this TP is to draw three triangles using OpenGL.
+The triangles must be drawn using the following functions:

 For this project, I followed the LearnOpenGL Tutorial: [Hello Triangle](https://learnopengl.com/Getting-started/Hello-Triangle) tutorial.